Siemens-Healthineers/K2s/docs/user-guide/proxy-configuration.md

 ## Proxy Overrides (No-Proxy)

-Proxy overrides define destinations that should bypass the proxy and be reached directly. *K2s* automatically includes internal cluster addresses (e.g., the control-plane IP, pod/service CIDRs) — you do not need to add these manually.
+Proxy overrides define destinations that should bypass the proxy and be reached directly.

+*K2s* internally manages additional bypass entries (e.g., the control-plane IP, pod/service CIDRs) to ensure cluster components can communicate without going through the proxy.
+These internal entries are applied automatically and do not appear in the `override` commands.

 Use overrides for additional hosts or domains that should not go through the proxy, such as internal registries, artifact servers, or local services.